ow-mods/ow-mod-template/README.md

 ### AuthorName

-The author of the mod, you cannot edit this value in Rider.
+The author of the mod.
+Default: `Ernesto`

+### Use New Horizons

+Whether to turn this mod into a New Horizons addon:

+- Adds the INewHorizons Interface
+- Gets the API and loads config in `Start`
+- Adds New Horizons as a dependency

+Defaults to `false`.